sstadnik1/PyBer_Analysis/README.md

 ## Results:
 The differences in ride-sharing data among different city types shows that__
+### Differences in ride-sharing data
+The three types

 Using images from the summary DataFrame and multiple-line chart.-insert chart Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.